madslug17/AgeofAshes/Session_Notes.md

 Note is a proof of payment from Voz to the Blood Blade mercenaries for 600 SP.

-We interrogate the Hobogoblin.
+We interrogate the Hobgoblin.
 Voz has a group of skeletons with her normally and she pays well.
 The Goblins and Orcs live here.
 They haven't ventured far into the cave.
 It's full of crawly things.
 They come here once every three weeks.
 Voz came by 3 or 4 days ago and offered them the silver.

 There is an Isger bounty on the Blood Blade mercenaries for raiding caravans.